schuttelaar/pimcore-ckeditor-content-filtering/README.md

 #### editmode.js

-This code can also be used in `editmode.js` with one difference: replace `pimcore.object.tags.wysiwyg.defaultEditorConfig` with `pimcore.document.tags.wysiwyg.defaultEditorConfig` because `editmode.js` is used for setting the configuration for the document editor.
+This code can also be used in `editmode.js` with one difference: replace `pimcore.object.tags.wysiwyg.defaultEditorConfig` with `pimcore.document.editables.wysiwyg.defaultEditorConfig` because `editmode.js` is used for setting the configuration for the document editor.

 ## Links